garfix/nli-go/doc/manual/knowledge-engineer/entity-grammar.md

 There is no separate lexicon.

+## Semantic composition

+Each rule by itself just produces a single piece of semantics, or "sense".
+The "relationizer" combines these pieces to form the complete sense of the sentence.
+There are rules that govern this composition:

+1. Append the senses of the child nodes to the sense of the node
+2. Force the location of the child sense with `sem(N)` where `N` is the index of the child in the rule's consequent
+3. Generate shared variables for the arguments
+4. Turn regular expressions into string constants

 ## An imperative sentence

 An imperative sentence instructs the system to do something, like play music: